 Reading more isn’t a secret.
 It comes down to choices.

-Warning: Side effects of reading more may include (1) increased intelligence; (2) uncomfortable silence when someone asks you what happened on Breaking Bad last night and you say “huh?”; (3) better ideas and (4) increased understanding of yourself and others.
+Warning: Side effects of reading more may include (1) increased intelligence; (2) uncomfortable silence when someone asks you what happened on Game of Thrones last night and you say “Game of what?”; (3) better ideas and (4) increased understanding of yourself and others.